 First and foremost, it is vital to be aware of the fact that compensation is split into two parts – general damages and special damages.
 We will explain both below:

-- General damages – General damages is the money you will receive for the pain you have endured.
-This is designed to compensate you for losses that aren’t economical, and thus money can only really aid you through the difficulties.
-This includes all of the injuries you have incurred as well as the emotional and mental trauma.
-For the most part, this amount will be calculated based on the medical report that has been provided by your doctor.
+- General damages – The pain and suffering you’ve endured.
+This includes all of the physical injuries you have incurred, as well as the emotional and mental trauma.
+For the most part, this amount will be calculated based on the medical report provided by your doctor.
 This highlights why it is vital to see a medical professional.

-- Special damages – The second part of compensation is special damages, which are designed to compensate you for economical losses.
-When you have been injured in an accident, it is likely that a lot of knock-on costs will occur.
-You will be able to claim for these, but you will only be able to do so if you have proof in the form of receipts and any other relevant documents, such as a letter from your employer.
+- Special damages – Designed to compensate you for any losses you’ve experienced due to your injuries.
+You will be able to claim for these, but you will only be able to do so if you have proof in the form of receipts and any other relevant documents.

 Examples of special damages: